Boost Software Testing Efficiency

 System Testing

 System testing involves running tests on the entire system to check if it meets specific requirements.
 System tests evaluate all the modules that have passed the integration tests.
-System testing includes these types of testing:
+System testing includes these software testing types:

 a) End to End Testing